Jyoti Global Plast IPO to open on August 4, check price band, issue size & more - BusinessToday

 The company's manufacturing capabilities are supported by two units located in Mumbai, serving over 1,000 clients.
 Its venture into high-potential areas like defence and aerospace, including drone jammers and detectors, positions it well for future growth.
 Additionally, Jyoti Global Plast is a vendor for an Indian subsidiary of a US-listed company with a substantial market capitalisation.

-Unistone Capital is the lead manager to the issue, while MUFG Intime India is the registrar to the issue and LFC Securities is the market for the issue.
+Unistone Capital is the lead manager to the issue, while MUFG Intime India is the registrar to the issue and LFC Securities is the market for the issue, who has a reservation of 2,70,000 equity shares in the IPO.
 The company's shares are expected to list soon after on the NSE Emerge platform.